 Las Vegas Convention & Visitors Authority

-The Las Vegas Convention and Visitors Authority (LVCVA) and McCarran International Airport (LAS) have formed a comprehensive partnership to support initiatives to grow air service for the destination.
+The Las Vegas Convention and Visitors Authority (LVCVA) and McCarran International Airport (LAS) have formed a comprehensive partnership to support initiatives to grow air service for the destination, which has included hosting Routes Americas in 2017.
 The efforts of LVCVA and LAS have resulted in an estimated annualised overall economic benefit to Las Vegas of over $1bn for air service started in 2018.
 After securing the first route to Brazil in 2018, KLM and El Al are set to launch new international services this year.
 LVCVA conducts substantial research, providing carriers with the information they need for planning decisions.

 Los Angeles Tourism & Convention Board

 As the City of Los Angeles’ official tourism marketing organisation, Los Angeles Tourism & Convention Board markets and promotes Los Angeles as the premier destination for leisure travel, meetings and conventions.
 The city reached a historic milestone in 2018, welcoming 50 million visitors for the first time ever and accomplishing the destination’s tourism goal two years early.
 The new record is 1.5 million visitors higher than 2017’s total.
 Domestic visitors rose 3 percent to 42.5million and international visitors by 3.6 percent to 7.5 million.